 colleagues, and communities.
 Positive dispositions support student learning and development.

-The five key dispositions important to my development as an educational professional
+The six key dispositions important to my development as an educational professional

 - Positive Outlook